Make sure you have the things listed below before starting:

 - Connect all the constructions together and run the LCA (“Run LCA” component).

 - Visualize your results (“Visualize Results” component).

-As such, a sample process following the steps above should look like as per the image below:
+As such, a sample process following the steps above should look like this, as per the image below:

 For every building element that you would like to include in your LCA assessment separately, you should have a distinct geometry able to be mapped to a specific material.
 Within Rhino, the finished result will look like the following image:

 In the example above, we have chosen to see each element’s result by volume, hence the tag above each one.
-The color coding indicated the contribution of each element to the project’s total CO2e.
+The colour coding indicated the contribution of each element to the project’s total CO2e.

 How to uninstall the Grasshopper plugin